Runner Files: Zach Bitter - Orange Mud, LLC

 4. Did you ever expect to be able to run 100 miles in 11 hours and 47 minutes?
 How did you train for that?

 “When I went to Desert Solstice in 2013, my goal was to break the American record, which at the time was 11 hours and 59 minutes by Jon Olsen.
 It was kind of a last minute goal as I didn't even decide to do Desert Solstice until about four weeks before the event.
 I had been training for the Tussey Mountainback 50 miler (a hilly gravel fire road course).
 After taking second to Matt Flaherty at Tussey, I recovered really fast and jumped into the Chicago Lake Front 50 miler 13 days later.
 I felt oddly rested for that event despite the quick turnover and ran it in 5:12:36.
 So, I guess my training was primarily prepping for a fast 50 mile run and getting the stimulus of racing a couple 50 miles.
-The workouts I did focused a lot on long progression runs and mile repeats.”
+The workouts I did focused a lot on long progression runs and mile repeats, which are key running tips for any endurance runner.”

 5. Do you have a favorite race memory?